mrgeneko/wealth-tracker/README.md

 # or start the entire stack
 docker compose up -d
 ```
+Note about memory limits: `deploy` settings in `docker-compose.yml` are only honored by Docker Swarm.
+To enforce runtime memory limits with plain Docker Compose, set a service-level memory limit appropriate for your environment (e.g., `mem_limit` or `resources` fields depending on your Compose version).

-2. See running services:
+3. See running services:
 ```bash
 docker compose ps
 ```
-3. View logs for scrapers (follow):
+4. View logs for scrapers (follow):
 ```bash
 docker compose logs -f scrapers
 ```